The Intel Core i3-14100 wins in 10 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (233% better).

 AI Versus Verdict

 The Intel Core i3-14100 is the objective winner of this comparison, securing victories in ten out of fourteen measured specifications.
 Its most significant technical advantage is its L2 cache, which is 233% larger than that of the alternative.
-While the Intel Core i5-9600K maintains a lead in total core count by 50%, the superior cache capacity of the newer model provides a more substantial edge across the majority of the evaluated technical categories.
+This substantial improvement in cache capacity provides the primary performance edge for the newer architecture, allowing it to outperform the Intel Core i5-9600K across the majority of the evaluated metrics.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.